Rethinking Score Distillation as a Bridge Between Image Distributions: Experiments

 \subsection{Zero-Shot Text-to-Image Generation with Score Distillation}

-To verify our analysis of existing SDS variants and the proposed method, we perform text-to-image generation by optimizing an image of size $64\times64\times4$ in the Stable Diffusion latent space~\cite{wang2023prolificdreamer,katzir2023noise}.
+To verify our analysis of existing SDS variants and the proposed method, we perform text-to-image generation by optimizing an image of size $64\times64\times4$ in the Stable Diffusion latent space~\cite{wang2023prolificdreamer,katzir2023noise} (\cameraready{We explore other base models like MVDream~\cite{shi2024mvdream} and SDXL~\cite{podell2023sdxl} in Appendix Figure~\ref{fig:mvdreamsdxl}}).
 The benefit of choosing image generation as the evaluation task is that its generation quality has the least confounding variables among other tasks. (\emph{e.g.,} in text-to-3D, many designs like regularizations~\cite{zhu2023hifa}, initialization~\cite{Lin_2023_CVPR}, 3D representations~\cite{Chen_2023_ICCV,tsalicoglou2023textmesh,yi2023gaussiandreamer,tang2023dreamgaussian}, and 2D prior models~\cite{shi2024mvdream,liu2024syncdreamer,Liu_2023_ICCV,qian2024magic,zou2023sparse3d} could affect the final quality.)

 We use the MS-COCO~\cite{lin2014microsoft} dataset for the evaluation.
 Consistent with the prior study~\cite{balaji2022ediffi}, we randomly sample 5K captions from the COCO validation set as conditions for generating images.
 For each caption, we optimize a randomly initialized the image with the score distillation gradients.
 We compare our method with several SDS variants including SDS~\cite{poole2022dreamfusion}, NFSD~\cite{katzir2023noise}, CSD~\cite{yu2023textto3d}, and VSD~\cite{wang2023prolificdreamer}.
 For all the methods, we use the same learning rate of $0.01$ and optimize for $2,500$ steps where we generally observe convergence.
 We compute the zero-shot FID~\cite{heusel2017gans} and CLIP FID scores~\cite{kynkaanniemi2022role} between these generated images and the ground truth images.
 We also report results generated by DDIM with $20$ steps as a lower bound for renference.